ahmedtaipei/SuDNA/README.md

 # Sugene
-project to implement DNA sequence in a n innovative way
+A project to implement DNA sequence in an innovative way